danbabalola/Portfolio/nba_analysis/README.md

 Root Mean Squared Error (RMSE): 0.6717498221537181 R-squared (R2): -0.8051104703905938

-B. Interpretation of results and their implications Logistic Regression:
+# D. Interpretation of results and their implications
+Logistic Regression:
 An accuracy score of 0.61 signified that 61% of our forecasts were correct relative to the total number of guesses.
 A precision score of 0.65 indicated that our model accurately predicted 65% of forecasts in the positive direction (i.e., when the team wins).
 The recall score, quantifying the model's ability to correctly identify positive class instances, stood at 0.62, representing the ratio tp/(tp + fn), where tp denotes true positives and fn represents false negatives.
 This metric assumes significance, particularly in scenarios where the cost of false negatives is substantial, such as predicting cancer from healthcare data.